-- Gift Cards: Amazon, iTunes, Xbox, Microsoft, any clothing store they enjoy…the possibilities are endless!
+- Gift Cards: Amazon, iTunes, Xbox, DoorDash, Starbucks, any clothing store they enjoy…the possibilities are endless!

 - Cell Phone Covers: Smartphones these days can be pricey.
 A cute, fun, or flashy phone case could be just the thing to protect the phone and your wallet!
 Find a cover, like a rubber one with rounded edges to absorb shock, that will save the day.